yixuan/hugo-blog-en/content/research/_index.md

 ## <i class="fas fa-angle-double-right"></i> Invited Talks

+- **ReHLine: Regularized composite ReLU-ReHU loss minimization with linear computation and linear convergence**<br/>
+  The 16th International Conference of the ERCIM WG on Computational and Methodological Statistics, 2023.
 - **Efficient, Stable, and Analytic Differentiation of the Sinkhorn Loss**<br/>
   The 9th RUC International Forum on Statistics, 2023.
   <a href="https://bitbucket.org/yixuan/downloads/downloads/2023-ruc-sinkhorn.pdf"><i class="far fa-clone"></i> Slides</a>